"Na Mechanic for Army": Man Criticises Nigerians in US Military Amid Trump's Threat, Post Trends

 Man criticises Nigerians’ roles in US army

-Amid the US President’s threat, many Nigerians have continued to voice their concerns and share their opinions regarding the issue and the plans to send soldiers.
+Amid the US president’s threat, many Nigerians have continued to voice their concerns and share their opinions regarding the issue and the plans to send soldiers.

-A Nigerian man, who appears concerned, took to his media page to make big claims about Nigerians in the US Army.
+A Nigerian man, who appears concerned, took to his media page to make claims about Nigerians in the US Army.

 Read also